AaronGabriel147/web-sprint-challenge-advanced-state-management/README.md

 In this challenge, you are to build a Smurfs village database utilizing Redux as your state management system.
 Build this challenge from the ground up using what you have learned about state management.

 ## Project Setup
-* [ ] Run npm install to install your dependencies.
+* [x] Run npm install to install your dependencies.
-* [ ] Run npm start to run your frontend and backend code automatically.
+* [x] Run npm start to run your frontend and backend code automatically.
-* [ ] Note your backend code will run automatically when your run npm start.
+* [x Note your backend code will run automatically when your run npm start.
 There is no need to seperately run a server.js file and no means to test the server through postman or the browser.
 Feel free to ignore any messages related to MSW or mock service workers.

 ## Project Instructions

 In this project, you will build the reducer, actions and basic redux connects nessiary to display smurf data.
 You will be implementing both thunk and traditional redux actions.

 ## Project Requirements

 #### Complete reducers/index.js
   Add in the needed state and reducer cases to hold and modify smurf error messages, loading status and smurf data. **If at all possible, add in action cases one at a time, instead of all at once.
 Test your state connects and reducer cases as nessisary.**

-  * [ ] Adds the following state values into the initialState:
+  * [x] Adds the following state values into the initialState:
       - an array of smurfs
       - a boolean indicating if the app is loading
       - a string indicating a possible error message